Obesity may increase fatal complications in COVID-19 | DW | 15.09.2020

 Your lung capacity is limited, so we will need to do special things just to [help with] that, as this virus attacks the lung system.
 So, it just adds to the problem and to the reason for mortality.

 You mentioned a weaker immune system.
-Is that the reason why some people are warning a vaccination may not be as effective in people with obesity?
+Is that the reason why some people are warning a vaccination may not be as effective in obese people?

 Exactly.
 We know from two coronavirus vaccines — the flu vaccine and all the experimental work with the SARS vaccine — that they don't work as well.
 In fact, the US, for the first time, will have a booster vaccine for obese individuals and the elderly, so there will be a stronger flu vaccine for those who are obese.